aryella-lacerda/react-native-accessibility-engine/README.md

 - [What's a rule anyway?
 How do I propose a new one?](./docs/proposing-rules.md)
 - [Where's the current rules catalog?](./docs/rules-catalog.md)
 - [Anything on the project roadmap I can help with?](https://github.com/aryella-lacerda/react-native-accessibility-engine/projects/1)

+## Related projects

+- [eslint-plugin-react-native-a11y](https://github.com/FormidableLabs/eslint-plugin-react-native-a11y) is an Eslint plugin that lints your components and accessibility-related props.
+- [axe-core](https://github.com/dequelabs/axe-core) is the project that inspired this one.
+It's a similiar accessbility engine made for HTML-based languages like React Web.
+- [storybook-addon-a11y](https://github.com/storybookjs/storybook/tree/next/addons/a11y) is a Storybook add-on that uses Axe under the hood and allows you to inspect your components for accessibility problems as you develop them in Storybook.

 ## License